franleplant/nosleepjavascript-blog/content/blog/intro-to-gamedev/index.md

 ---
 title: Intro to game development with Typescript
-date: "2020-04-10T22:12:03.284Z"
+date: "2020-04-13T20:12:03.284Z"
 author: nacho
-description: "Creating a game is easier than ever with all the available tools.
-This article will hopefully ease you into game development, reviewing both general concepts and specific implementations with the help of robust technologies such as TypeScript and PixiJS!"
+description: "Creating a game is easier than ever with all the tools that we have available.
+This article will hopefully ease you into game development, reviewing both general concepts and specific implementations with the help of robust technologies such as TypeScript and PixiJS by creating a small clone of a pretty well-known game!"
 tags:
   - gamedev
   - WebGL